 New York City water is virtually lead-free when it is delivered from the City’s upstate reservoir system, but water can absorb lead from solder, fixtures, and pipes found in the plumbing of some buildings or homes.
 It is possible that this can increase your potential for exposure.
-For answers to commonly asked questions, visit Lead in Household Plumbing FAQs.
+For answers to commonly asked questions:

-For information about lead testing results in New York City Public Schools, please visit the NYC Deparment of Education website.
-For general water monitoring information, visit Drinking Water Monitoring.
+For information about lead testing results in New York City Public Schools, visit the NYC Department of Education website.

 Lead in Drinking Water

-We have detected lead in the drinking water at some homes that have either:
+We have detected lead in the drinking water at some homes that have:

-Lead is a common metal found in the environment.
-It was historically used in paint, plumbing pipes and faucets, and other products.
-Lead can be found in household dust and soil, as well as and some imported consumer products like clay pottery, cosmetics, food and toys.
-Lead is rarely found in rivers and lakes.
-Tests show the water from New York City’s upstate reservoirs and the water distribution system is virtually lead-free.
+Lead is a common metal that was historically used in paint, plumbing pipes, faucets, and other products.
+It can be found in household dust and soil, as well as some imported consumer products like clay pottery, cosmetics, food and toys.
+Lead is rarely found in rivers and lakes and tests show the water from New York City’s upstate reservoirs and the water distribution system is virtually lead-free.

 Before your drinking water goes into the City’s distribution system, we carefully adjust the pH levels of the water to a specific range to lessen the corrosive nature of the water.
 We also add phosphoric acid—a common food preservative—that forms a protective film on household plumbing as the water passes through your pipes.
 These steps minimize the amount of lead that dissolves into water, especially in private homes with lead pipes, fixtures or solder.